End of Watch: 02/23/1911

 The local newspapers called it a carnival of crime, a rash of armed robberies and burglaries in the Broadway area during the early evening hours.
-The Seattle Police Department decided to use plain clothes patrols.
+The SPD decided to try some plain clothes patrols.
 On February 23, 1911 around 6:00 p.m., Officer Judson P. Davis, 31, was at police headquarters getting ready for one of those plain-clothes assignments.
-Davis and Officer Herbert C. Smith would walk the Broadway area in the hope of catching some of the people responsible for the crime spree.
+Davis and Officer Herbert C. Smith would be walking the Broadway area in the hope of catching some of the people responsible for the crime spree.
 The assignment was to end at 8:00 p.m.
 Davis and Smith were close friends.
 Smith’s wife had recently died, and he had moved in with Davis who was living at the Baxter Hotel, 518 Pike St.

 The funeral for Officer Davis was held on February 26, 1911 at the Butterworth Chapel.
 It was filled to capacity.
 500 mourners had to stand outside.
 After the service, there was a procession to the King Street Station.
 Officer Davis’s body was put on the Oriental Limited, and transported to Port Jefferson, NY.
 The City graciously paid the $153.30 cost for this.
 Judson P. Davis is buried at Union Cemetery in Suffolk County, NY.
 Part of the inscription on his headstone reads, “KILLED WHILE ON DUTY AS POLICEMAN IN SEATTLE, WASH.
 FEB.
 23, 1911”.